Sautéed Broccoli Recipe with Roasted Garlic and Pecorino

 • 2 tablespoons extra virgin olive oil

-• 12 ounces frozen baby bud broccoli florets (partly defrosted, cut into small pieces) (Note 1)
+• 12 ounces frozen baby bud broccoli florets (partly defrosted, sliced lenghtwise into smaller pieces) (Note 1)

 • ½ teaspoon kosher salt